shifaaKh28/Operationsystems_assignment1/README.md

-this repository is made for homeworks in operation systems course using c/c++ language.
+This repository is made for homeworks in operation systems course using c/c++ language.